About our Hard White Wheat:

 Hard White Wheat Berry Nutrition:

 The contents of hard white wheat berries can help with the simplest aspects of your daily life such as weight management, and maintain regular bowel movements.
-The makeup these wheat berries can also help you to lower cholesterol, blood sugar, and gives the possibility of reducing the risks of certain cancers.
+The makeup of these wheat berries can also help you to lower cholesterol, blood sugar, and gives the possibility of reducing the risks of certain cancers.

 What is trace-ability?